srevo/lunarlander/README.md

 # lunarlander
-This is a Python base game that is like the old school game Lunar Lander
+This is a Python based game that is like the old school game Lunar Lander